Swimming is an amazing total body workout. It’s good for your heart, muscle tone, and depending on whom you ask, it can be very good for weight loss.

 How Calories Are ‘Burned’

 The rate at which your body burns calories for energy is known as your metabolism.
-When you exercise, this rate increases.
-Just how much and for how long depends on a wide variety of factors including: gender, body composition, and most importantly your level of exertion.
+When you exercise, this rate increases — you burn more calories.
+Just how many calories you burn and how long your metabolism stays elevated depends on a wide variety of factors including gender, body composition, and most importantly, your level of exertion.

 Factors To Consider

 First, your weight plays a big role in how much you burn.
-Generally, the more you weight, the more you burn.
-Additionally, a person’s metabolism is also an important factor in how many calories are burned.
-Below are some estimates based on research data by the American College of Sports Medicine.
-These estimates are based on time (one hour of swimming), rather than total distance.
+Generally, the more you weigh, the more you burn.
+Additionally, your metabolism is also an important factor in how many calories you burn.
+Below are some estimates based on research data from the American College of Sports Medicine.
+These estimates are based on one hour of swimming, rather than total distance.